recaremo/CSNova/docs/csNova_de.md

             log_exception("Error displaying locations form", e)

     def _replace_form_widget(self, new_widget):
+        """
+        Replaces the current form widget in the splitter with a new one.
+        """
         old_widget = self.splitter.widget(1)
         if old_widget:
             old_widget.setParent(None)
         self.splitter.insertWidget(1, new_widget)

     def _exit_application(self):
+        """
+        Handles application exit and shows the start window.
+        """
         log_subsection("_exit_application")
         try:
             if self.start_window: